-Rich Pierce, Department Chair (406) 247-3087 rpierce@msubillings.edu
+Julie McDade, Department Chair

+jmcdade@msubillings.edu

-AS option in General Studies-Self Design (Transfer Degree) AA option in General Studies-Self Design (Transfer Degree)
+AS option in General Studies-Self Design (Transfer Degree)

+AA option in General Studies-Self Design (Transfer Degree)

 Academic Programs

 Accounting Assistant ∇ Certificate of Applied Science

 The Accounting Assistant program is designed to prepare students for entry-level employment in accounts receivable, accounts payable, payroll, and general accounting.
 A Certificate of Applied Science is awarded upon successful completion of the required Accounting Assistant courses.
 All credits earned in completion of the Certificate may be applied toward the Accounting Technology Associate of Applied Science Degree.
 See our website at www.msubillings.edu/careers for graduate data.